caoccao/swc4j/rust/README.md

 # swc4j Rust Library

+The swc4j Rust Library is the native library that wraps SWC and Deno AST providing the compilation and bundling features.

+This doc is a guide to how to build this library.

 ## Preparation

 ### Install Targets

 Follow the [Cross-compilation](https://rust-lang.github.io/rustup/cross-compilation.html) to add the following [supported platforms](https://doc.rust-lang.org/nightly/rustc/platform-support.html).

+Note: The Android build hasn't been implemented yet.

 ```sh
 # 64-bit MSVC (Windows 7+)